 Hire an Ocala Rideshare Accident Lawyer

 Hiring a lawyer can make the process of recovering compensation easier for you.
 An attorney can help you file a lawsuit and make sure you request compensation for all of the damages you suffered due to the Uber accident, even those you may not have thought of on your own.

 Additionally, your lawyer will ensure you adhere to the statute of limitations.
-Per Florida Statutes § 95.11, you generally have four years from your accident to file a personal injury lawsuit.
-If you lost a loved one in an Uber accident, you have just two years to file a wrongful death suit.
+For both personal injury and wrongful death cases, you only have two years to file a lawsuit.
+Missing this statute of limitations means you might not be able to pursue compensation.
 Your Ocala Uber injury lawyer can work within this time frame, so you don’t risk your right to fair compensation.